nolze/popdoc/README.md

 ## Features

-- Generates a complete HTML document, not only for preview
+- Generates a complete HTML document, not only for the preview purpose
-- Easily customize css, title, language, ..., using YAML frontmatter
+- Easily customize css, title, language, etc. using YAML frontmatter
-- Should be simpler than Pandoc

 ## Install